|Supper Rock Neighborhood Association|

 Singing Arrow Community Center: Two meetings were held in early February on the proposed Singing Arrow Community Center, located roughly behind Sprouts in the Four Hills Shopping Center.
 Both meetings were held in the Singing Arrow Community Center.
 This project is fully funded and has been announced via several organizations over a period of several years.

-Central Ave Median Landscaping: Our SRNA president Kathleen attended a City Parks and Recreation presentation on the evening of 31 Jan 2017 of suggested plans for plantings of Central medians from Juan Tabo to Tramway.
+Central Ave Median Landscaping: Our SRNA president Kathleen attended a City Parks and Recreation presentation in 2017 re suggested plans for plantings of Central medians from Juan Tabo to Tramway.
 Liz Reardon, Landscape Architect, presented her architectural drawings depicting 6 different plans with an array of desert high and low shrubs, perennials, trees and accent trees.
 The presentation and following discussions were well executed, professional and met with approval.
 It was a very enlightening session.
 After attendees agreed on the design and plantings, Liz explained that construction and plantings on the medians is presently scheduled to begin sometime in May and will take 2 1/2 weeks to install.
 All in attendance were very pleased with her expertise and the variety of choices.
 "Our plan is very appealing and the greenery will be evident for all 4 seasons. the project will begin sometime in May and that it will take 2 1/2 months to install.
 Lanes will be blocked and the work will take place from 9 am to 3 pm each work day.

 Past SRNA meetings: Supper Rock Neighborhood Association [SRNA] met Saturday April 22, 2017.
 Speakers included: Aaron T. Jones, CEO and operator of International Protective Services (IPS); Tim Keller, City Auditor and candiate for Mayor of Albuquerque; Officer O'Rourke of Foothills Command; Don Harris, City Councilor (District 9); and Peter Armstrong of Wakefield Housing and Development Corp.
-Our (required) Annual Meeting was held Saturday, Sept 16, 2017 at 1 pm at the Providence Presbyterian Church off Tramway at 13801 Encantado NE.
+Our (required) Annual Meeting was held Saturday, Sept 16, 2017 at the Providence Presbyterian Church off Tramway at 13801 Encantado NE.

 East Gateway Metro Development: Albuquerque's East Gateway district, the area along Central Avenue and I-40 from Four Hills Road all the way to Wyoming Blvd, is the first glimpse of the City that visitors see as they pass through the Tijeras Canyon.
 The purpose of the Metropolitan Redevelopment Area Plan, in the works since 2009, is to make this area more welcoming to residents and visitors by facilitating redevelopment of vacant and underutilized land parcels and providing for a greater variety of businesses and services needed in the area.
 The web page for the Plan is here and the (large PDF file) Plan can be viewed here.